-In figure 8, we also take the result and feed it to the InUnitsOf actor, which divides its input by its argument, and checks to make sure that the result is unitless.
+In Figure 13.10, we also take the result and feed it to the InUnitsOf actor, which divides its input by its argument, and checks to make sure that the result is unitless.
 This tells us that 2 meters/ms is equal to about 78,740 inches/second.

 The InUnitsOf actor can be used to ensure that numbers are interpreted correctly in a model, which can be effective in catching certain kinds of critical errors.
-For example, if in figure 8, we had entered "seconds/inch" instead of "inches/second" in the InUnitsOf actor, we would have gotten the exception in figure 11 instead of the execution in figure 10.
+For example, if in Figure 13.10, we had entered "seconds/inch" instead of "inches/second" in the InUnitsOf actor, we would have gotten the exception in Figure 13.13 instead of the execution in Figure 13.12.

 Units systems are built entirely on the expression language infrastructure in Ptolemy II.
-The units system icons actually represent instances of scope-extending attributes, which are attributes whose parameters are in scope as if those parameters were directly contained by the container of the scope-extending attribute.
+The units system icons actually represent instances of scope-extending attributes, which are attributes whose parameters are in scope as if those parameters were directly contained by the container of the scope extending attribute.
 That is, scope-extending attributes can define a collection of variables and constants that can be manipulated as a unit.
-In version 2.0 of Ptolemy II, two fairly extensive units systems are provided, CGSUnitBase and ElectronicUnitBase.
+Two fairly extensive units systems are provided, CGSUnitBase and ElectronicUnitBase.
 Nonetheless, these are intended as examples only, and can no doubt be significantly improved and extended.